You might be wondering if supplemental dental insurance is the best way to make your oral care more affordable.

 What Supplemental Dental Insurance Costs

-You have to compare what supplemental dental insurance costs to the projected benefits to determine whether your monthly investment is worth it.
+You have to compare supplemental dental insurance costs to the projected benefits to determine whether your monthly investment is worth it.

 For illustration purposes, we contrast the after-tax premium costs for Design 1 with a series of possible benefit payouts based on the type of care needed.